Conditions We Treat

 Unusual moles with irregular borders or color, higher melanoma risk.

-Lipomas and epidermal inclusion cysts
+Lipomas and Cysts

 Benign fatty lumps or cysts under the skin.